 How expensive is grad school, really?
 In the words of the shady guy selling watches in the alley, how much do you want to spend?
-There are a lot of factors that go into determining the value of a master’s degree, including return on investment, job market potential, and real master’s degree cost.
+The cheapest master’s programs online are quite affordable indeed, but there are a lot of factors that go into determining the value of a master’s degree, including return on investment, job market potential, and real master’s degree cost.
 But that last one – master’s degree cost – can be the trickiest.

 The average cost of graduate school tuition is hard to say.
 Peterson’s puts master’s degree cost at somewhere around $30,000 to $40,000 a year; according to Sallie Mae, the average is around $24,000.
 But the average cost of graduate school tuition includes the highest and lowest, and can’t account for things like tuition reimbursement, grants, and tuition waivers.